LucDoh/chess_analysis/README.md

 # Better Your Chess
 ### What for?
-This project aims to give a high-level analysis of all the chess games you've played online, starting with a simple way to download an organized collection of all your games!
+This project aims to help you learn from all the chess games you've played online, starting with a simple way to download an organized collection of your games!

-On Chess.com, you can see your winrate by color, your best win, and analyze a game per day for free.
-Built on top of the Stockfish engine and python-chess, this package aims to go further with no work from the user by: showing you your winrate by opening, automatically generating tactics from your library, and showing you where you are deviating from book moves.
+On Chess.com, you can view your winrate by color, your best win, and analyze a game per day for free.
+Building on top of the Stockfish engine and python-chess, this package aims to give the user: winrates by opening, automatic tactic generation from your library, and common deviations from book moves.

 Current features:
 - winrate by opening